charlescho64/User_Guide_For_WALT/documentation/user_guide.md

       ![](images/image011_detrac.jpg)

-    - To learn about creating a rectangle using the by 4 point drawing method, ([read here](#annotation-by-rectangle-4-points)).

     - It is possible to adjust boundaries and location of the rectangle using a mouse.
       Rectangle's size is shown in the top right corner , you can check it by clicking on any point of the shape.
       You can also undo your actions using `Ctrl+Z` and redo them with `Shift+Ctrl+Z` or `Ctrl+Y`.